 The PLTW program engages students in activities, projects, and problem-based learning, which provide hands-on classroom experiences.
 HP’s students create, design, build, discover, collaborate and solve problems while applying what they learn in math and science.
 They are exposed to STEM fields through professionals from local industries who supplement the real-world aspect of the curriculum through mentorships and workplace experiences.

 Highland Prep features three Robotics programs, which include SeaPerch, VEX, and the national Zero Robotics Programming Competition sponsored by NASA & MIT.
 HP’s Robotics Programs offer students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM).
 These are just a few of the many fields students can explore by creating with SeaPerch, VEX and Zero Robotics technology.
 Beyond science and engineering principles, HP’s Robotics Programs encourage teamwork, leadership, and problem solving within groups.

 College and Career Readiness:

 Highland Prep believes that college and career readiness are two of the most important determinants of a school’s success and may be measured by a school’s ability to transition its graduates to post-secondary education without remediation.
 HP believes that the best way to ensure that their students acquire these skills is through exposure to a rigorous curriculum.
 HP’s rigorous curriculum includes honors and advanced placement (AP) classes since students who participate in the AP curriculum have increased high school graduation and college completion rates over those who do not (College Board, 2007).

 Highland Prep believes that extracurricular activities are important for students.
-In support of this belief, the school features an NASC Chapter Student Council, a National Honor Society, Yearbook, and Robotics.
+In support of this belief, the school features an NASC Chapter Student Council, a National Honor Society, Tennis Club, Yearbook, and Robotics.
 Other clubs and activities will be added based on student interest and sponsorship.

 Future Freshmen Academy: